iOSTestTask/BankTestTaskIOS/PayBank/Readme.md

 We use pattern to manage app flows.
 The Coordinator is main responsibility is to handle all the logic for presentation between View Controllers.
 More detail you could find [here](https://medium.com/blacklane-engineering/coordinators-essential-tutorial-part-i-376c836e9ba7)

-You could see our arhitecture solutions [here](https://drive.google.com/file/d/1jBeDIRoB8_tX7t_TKhlHZUKvX6sfvCbB/view?usp=sharing)
+You could see our arhitecture solutions [here](https://drive.google.com/file/d/1AfnIwSbimrPXOjed2HV6hLbDYZ3KdGDQ/view?usp=sharing) and navigation arhitecture [here](https://drive.google.com/file/d/1dfDNj7WEjwdOWw975ik_mCuA_idgDSf7/view?usp=sharing)

 We use [Swinject](https://github.com/Swinject) to manage DI.